-(1) Mix of Uses: Street-oriented retail and restaurants with professional office and apartments above will face commercial streets.
-Attached housing will range in density and unit type per block.

-(2) Public Spaces: Public spaces includes Social Spaces, Recreational Spaces and Wild Spaces (Open Space).

-(3) Urban Design Character: All buildings and entrances shall be first oriented to the street to reinforce the pedestrian-oriented character and secondly oriented to public spaces.
+- (1) Mix of Uses: Street-oriented retail and restaurants with professional office and apartments above will face commercial streets.
+Attached housing will range in density and unit type per block. - (2) Public Spaces: Public spaces includes Social Spaces, Recreational Spaces and Wild Spaces (Open Space).
+Development with the Village Center shall provide for connectivity via public spaces. - (3) Urban Design Character: All buildings and entrances shall be first oriented to the street to reinforce the pedestrian-oriented character and secondly oriented to public spaces.
 Individual development site shall be oriented in such a manner that each site provides connectivity to shared public spaces.
 It is the intent to create continuity between adjacent properties and create a walkable pedestrian scale environment.
-The Village Center will use build-to lines, maximum parking standards, architectural design
+The Village Center will use build-to lines, maximum parking standards, architectural design standards and placemaking techniques to ensure the desired development form is executed.

 - (4) Mobility: The mobility system shall be based on the coordination and confluence of all modes of transportation, i.e. walking, bicycling, automotive, bus, and proposed commuter rail, to occur in or near the Village Center.
 Vehicular and pedestrian cross access shall be required within the Village Center. - (4) Pedestrian Connections: Development shall extend the multi-use trail system to provided seamless connectivity.
 Bicycle and pedestrian accessibility to District facilities and amenities is integral to the development program. - (5) Housing: The Village Center will provide for a variety of housing types and promotes diversity in style and price point.
 Vertically integrated mixed-use buildings, such as retail and office buildings with apartments or condos above. are anticipated throughout the William Burgess District with the greatest densities concentrated within the Village Core and only a slightly lesser concentration in the Village Center.
 The Village Center will utilize density bonuses to encourage integrated affordable rental units.
-The Village Center differs from the Village Core in that the "missing middle" of modern housing - the duplex, triplex, guadplex, courtyard apartment, town-home, and pocket neighborhoods are encouraged.
+The Village Center differs from the Village Core in that the "missing middle" of modern housing - the duplex, triplex, quadplex, courtyard apartment, town-home, and pocket neighborhoods are encouraged.